 Being an entrepreneur can be a very lonely job.
 Especially if you don’t have a large team or a team that you work with in the same office.
 Let’s be real, most of the time it’s you and your yoga pants hanging out day in and day out.
 Am I right?
-It’s so easy to get wrapped up in your own world and spend all your time in your business.
+This is especially true for wedding stationery designers, since most of our work is virtual and done well before the wedding day; we don’t even get to go to the wedding and mingle with the other vendors throughout the day.
+It’s so easy to get wrapped up in your own world and spend all your time in your business and forget how much we miss daily interactions/friendships.
 But I’m here to tell you how critical it is to take off the yoga pants and get out of the house!

 You will notice a connection, that as you foster and grow those relationships, so will your business.
 You start making a name for yourself in your town and in your industry.
-About 2 years ago, I joined a local group called TuesdaysTogether, it is a chapter of the national organization The Rising Tide Society, a group founded by creative entrepreneurs for creative entrepreneurs.
+About 3 years ago, I joined a local group called TuesdaysTogether, it is a chapter of the national organization The Rising Tide Society, a group founded by creative entrepreneurs for creative entrepreneurs.
 They believe in putting community over competition and helping each other grow.
 They believe that when creatives rise, the world is changed for the better.
 Together, they are empowering the creative economy to pursue their passion with the support of a community.

 In the beginning, I hung back and was mainly active on social medial.
 After a year, I decided to attend one of their monthly meetings with a guest speaker.
 One meeting and I was hooked.
 There was so much goodness in those meetings, the education, the friendships and fact that I got out of the house without the kids (HA!).
 I think I have attended every meeting since!
 I started connecting with other business owners and strengthened the relationships I already had..
 It was so empowering.
 After a few months I even decided to apply for an open leadership position on the board of our local chapter. and was honored with the position of Education Chair, and I now help secure the speakers for each meeting.